US women beat Russia 5-0, early showdown with Canada next

+”I don’t know if I’ll ever come close to that again,” Lamoureux-Davidson said. ”But we’ll see.”

 Lamoureux-Davidson not only topped Canada’s Caroline Oullette, who scored twice in 16 seconds on Feb.
-11, 2006, in a 16-0 rout of Italy at Turin, but also the men’s mark held by Carl Goran Oberg of Sweden in 1960 at Squaw Valley.
+11, 2006, in a 16-0 rout of Italy at Turin, but also the men’s mark of 8 seconds apart held by Carl Goran Oberg of Sweden in 1960 at Squaw Valley.

+Kacey Bellamy, who scored the first goal of the game off a pass from Lamoureux-Davidson, called the record incredible.

+”She works so hard on and off the ice, she deserves it and gave us a really good momentum boost … obviously in the second period leading into the third,” Bellamy said.

-With the win, the Americans remain undefeated going into their early Olympic showdown with Canada, which is also 2-0.
+With the win, the Americans remained undefeated going into their early Olympic showdown with Canada, which is also 2-0.

 The Americans won eight of the last 10 world championships, including an overtime win over Canada last spring for their fourth straight title .
 But they are at the Pyeongchang Games trying to end a 20-year gold medal drought.
 The last time these teams met in the Olympics, Canada rallied from an 0-2 deficit to win its fourth straight gold in overtime in 2014 in Sochi .